Morgan Freeman Fast Facts

 Other Facts:

-Nominated for one Tony Award and five Academy Awards; winner of one Academy Award: Best Supporting Actor for "Million Dollar Baby," 2004.
+Nominated for one Tony Award and five Academy Awards; winner of one Academy Award.

-Nominated for one Tony Award and five Academy Awards; winner of one Academy Award: Best Supporting Actor for "Million Dollar Baby," 2004.
+Nominated for one Tony Award and five Academy Awards; winner of one Academy Award.

 Co-founder of the movie production company Revelations Entertainment.

-Has narrated two Academy Award winning documentaries: "The Long Way Home," 1997 and "March of the Penguins," 2005.
+Has narrated two Academy Award winning documentaries: "The Long Way Home" and "March of the Penguins."

-Since January 2010, his voice can be heard on the introduction of the CBS Evening News.
+For six and a half years, starting in January of 2010, his voice was heard on the introduction of the CBS Evening News.

 Timeline: